bintandinar/housing-price-prediction/README.md

 # housing-price-prediction

-This project aims to predict housing prices using various machine learning models.
+This project aims to predict housing prices.
 The data and models are contained in the `housing-price-prediction.ipynb` Jupyter Notebook.

 ## Introduction
 The goal of this project is to analyze housing data and build predictive models that can estimate the price of a house based on its features.
 This can be useful for real estate businesses, home buyers, and other stakeholders.